X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 | LATCH |  3  |. .|  4  | DAT4 |
 | DAT3  |  5  |. .|  6  | GND  |

-These pins will allow for two more SNES controllers, for a total of four controllers on the system.
+These pins will allow for two additional SNES controllers, for a total of four controllers on the system.

 ### J8 Front Panel